opencv-java/opencv-java-tutorials/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OpenCV Java Tutorials's documentation!
+Welcome to OpenCV Java Tutorials documentation!
 =================================================

+.. note:: We are in the process to update these tutorials to OpenCV 3.0 and JavaFX 8.

 Contents: